 “The attendance permit we asked for this year is the amount of people that attended last year, a maximum of 800 people, including guests and staff,” he said.
 “While this was more than our permit allowed for last year, we unequivocally proved that we can host this number in a professional, seamless and safe manner.”

-The event, according to the application, is scheduled for either August 4 or 5, and is to be held at a private property on a residential stretch of Edgartown-West Tisbury Road.
+The event, according to the application, was scheduled for either August 4 or 5.

 At Wednesday’s meeting, Ms. Miller said she wasn’t comfortable with approving an event on this large of a scale.

-The board and Chabad on the Vineyard went back and forth to reach the compromise.
+The board and Chabad on the Vineyard went back and forth on how to proceed with the application.
 Originally, the Chabad on the Vineyard’s permit only specified 800 ticket sales total, but that plan failed by a 2-1 vote.

 Mr. Manter suggested the new capacity limits, which then passed.

-Support flooded in from attendees during the meeting, as well as through numerous letters submitted to the board.
+Support for the festival flooded in from attendees during the meeting, as well as through numerous letters submitted to the board.

 “To the idea of precedent, there’s a difference between a wedding that somebody might ask to have 800 people and an inclusive community event, the intent of which is to build community,” attendee Amy Macy said at the meeting.
 “So to me, I do think there is perhaps an opportunity to consider each applicant and the type of event.”